-Latest versions of Firefox run the browser UI in a separate process from web content.
-In the first iteration of this architecture, all browser tabs run in the same process and the browser UI runs in a different process.
-In future iterations, we expect to have more than one content process.
-The project that's delivering multiprocess Firefox is called Electrolysis, sometimes abbreviated to e10s.
+Currently, the latest versions of Firefox run the browser UI and the web content in separate processes.
+In the current iteration of this architecture, all browser tabs run within the same process and the browser UI runs in its own individual process.
+In future iterations of Firefox, there will be more than one process to exclusively handle web content.
+The internal name for this project is called Electrolysis, sometimes abbreviated to e10s.

-Normal web pages are unaffected by multiprocess Firefox.
-People working on Firefox itself and Firefox add-on developers will be affected if their code relies on being able to access web content directly.
+The good news is that normal web pages and their developers are unaffected by this changeover to a multiprocess-based Firefox.
+Unfortunately, people developing for Firefox or Firefox add-ons will be affected if their code relies on being able to access web content directly since the system for accessing this data is going to change.

 - Technical overview

-- A very high-level view of how multiprocess Firefox is implemented.
+- A high-level overview of how multiprocess Firefox is implemented.

 - Web content compatibility guide

-- A reference for the jargon used in multiprocess Firefox.
+- A glossary of terms used in multiprocess Firefox.

 - Message manager

-- Complete guide to the objects used to communicate between chrome and content.
+- A complete guide to the objects used to communicate between chrome code and web content.

 - SDK-based add-ons